Cost-Saving Ideas: Managing Your Travel and Conference Expenses

 - Original receipts for all actual and necessary expenses

-- A certificate of attendance and/or completion if travel was for a conference or training.
+- A certificate of attendance or completion if travel was for a conference or training.

-The audit of claims, required by law, is an essential internal control for ensuring that travel policy requirements are followed by all employees.
-The auditing body (usually the governing board) or official (e.g., the town comptroller or county auditor) is responsible for the audit of claims, including claims for reimbursement of travel expenses, prior to payment.
+Auditing claims is required by law and is an essential internal control for ensuring that all employees follow travel policy requirements.
+The auditing body, usually the governing board, or an official (such as the town comptroller or county auditor) is responsible for auditing claims, including claims for reimbursement of travel expenses, prior to payment (except when a cash advance is authorized).